Travel Vaccines and Advice for Anguilla

 Sources: Embassy of Anguilla and U.S. State Department

-What is the Climate Like in Anguilla?
+What Is the Climate Like in Anguilla?

 Anguilla is a tropical island with a warm climate.
 It has two seasons: the dry season (December to April) and the wet season (May to November).
 During the dry season, it’s usually sunny and warm with low humidity, and in the wet season, there may be some rain and higher humidity.